brucemack/WARS-Birdhouse/README.md

 under development.

 LoRa range experiments have been widely documented.
-Your milage will vary considerably depending on terrain, station hight, etc.  1km link ranges are reasonable in suburban areas.
+Your milage will vary considerably depending on terrain, station hight, etc. Testing shows that 1 km link ranges are reasonable in suburban areas.

 Birdhouse packaging was chosen in order to blend into the surroundings more easily.